 Inhibitors typically develop in the first 50 treatment ambien genericdays, with most developing in the first 20 days.
 This is why when people with severe haemophilia develop inhibitors it is usually during childhood, whilst people with mild or moderate conditions tend to develop them later in life.

-Inhibitors are treated with immune tolerance therapy (ITT).
-ITT involves regular exposure to factor treatment with the aim of the body becoming accustomed to the clotting factor.
+Inhibitors are treated with immune tolerance induction(ITI).
+ITI involves regular exposure to factor treatment with the aim of the body becoming accustomed to the clotting factor.
 Studies show that by flooding the system with factor VIII or factor IX the body often stops rejecting it.

-It is recommended that children with inhibitors start ITT therapy as early as possible, and usually continue without interruption for 12 months or longer.
+It is recommended that children with inhibitors start ITI therapy as early as possible, and usually continue without interruption for 12 months or longer.
+If an inhibitor does not respond to ITI other treatment options may need to be considered.

 More information on Inhibitors can be found on the European Haemophilia Consortium Inhibitor website.